EUROPE MARKETS: European Stocks Rebound From 6-month Low As Traders Shrug Off North Korea Fears

 Analysts also said measured and balanced responses to the missile test from U.S. President Donald Trump and other global leaders helped to calm fears about a possible escalation in the conflict.

-BioMerieux SA (BIM.FR) rallied 8.3% to the top of the Stoxx 600 after the French biotech company lifted its 2017 sales guidance.
+Stock movers: BioMerieux SA (BIM.FR) rallied 8% to the top of the Stoxx 600 after the French biotech company lifted its 2017 sales guidance.

 Baloise Holding AG (BALN.EB) rose 1.3% after the Swiss insurer said first-half profit soared 34%.